pakornv/fresh-plugin-tailwindcss/README.md

 # Tailwind CSS v4 plugin for Fresh

-A unofficial Tailwind CSS v4 plugin to use in Fresh.
+An unofficial Tailwind CSS v4 plugin to use in Fresh.

 ```ts
 // fresh.config.ts